Sharanya450/Excel-Report-Insights_AtliQ-Hardwares/README.md

    ## Overall Insights

 **Customer Sales Performance**: Notable growth in sales, especially in 2021 with a 304% increase.

 **Top 10 Products**: Continued strong performance of key products from 2020 to 2021.

 **Market Performance vs. Target**: Insights into market performance relative to sales goals.

 **New Products in 2021**: Successful introduction of new products with strong sales.

 **Top 5 Countries in 2021**: Identification of leading markets with robust sales figures.

 **Top and Bottom 5 Products**: Focus on both high-performing and underperforming products for strategic adjustments.

 **Division Level Report**: Impressive growth in the PC division, with substantial revenue increases.

 **Profit and Loss Reports**: Detailed assessment of financial health across various dimensions.

-**Profit and Loss Reports by Markets: Insights into profitability across different regions, informing future strategies.
+**Profit and Loss Reports by Markets**: Insights into profitability across different regions, informing future strategies.

-Gross Margin % by Quarter: Understanding of regional performance changes, aiding in decision-making.
+**Gross Margin % by Quarter** : Understanding of regional performance changes, aiding in decision-making.